lmaurits/BEASTling/docs/tutorial.rst

 This tutorial will explain step-by-step how to use BEASTling to set up, configure, run and analyze a Bayesian phylogenetic analysis of language data.
-As an example, we will use data from the Austronesian language family, both lexical and structural data.
+As an example, we will use a small dataset of lexical data for the Indo-European language family.

 BEASTling is a command line tool.
-The actual analysis tool, BEAST 2, is most easily run from the command line interface, as well.
-We will therefore begin by giving you a very short introduction to working with the command line, which you can skip and go directly to `Installation`_.
+The actual analysis tool, BEAST 2, is most easily run from the command line interface as well.
+We will therefore begin by giving you a very short introduction to working with the command line, which you can skip if you are already familiar with this and go directly to
+`Installation`_.
 If you have BEASTling and BEAST 2 installed and accessible from your CLI, skip further to `Using BEASTling`_.